The Perfect 5-day Itinerary to Tokyo: The Highlights

 Evening: Discover Akihabara’s Electric Town

-Visit themed cafes, like maid cafes, for a quirky experience.
+Visit themed cafes, like maid cafes, for a fun experience.
 Don’t miss Akihabara Radio Kaikan, a landmark building with numerous stores catering to otaku culture.
 End your day with a delicious dinner at one of the many ramen or sushi joints in the area.

 Day two takes you to the culinary haven of Tsukiji Outer Market, where you can indulge in the freshest seafood and street food delights.
 You’ll find tranquillity in the historic Hamarikyu Gardens before diving into Ginza’s luxury shopping and artistic ambience.